firstdraft/appdev-lessons/lessons/string.md

 1. To re-run this command, you can use the <kbd>Up ↑</kbd> and <kbd>Down ↓</kbd> arrow keys to look at the history of commands you've run in a terminal.
 1. When you think you have the required output, run `rails grade` and proceed when the test passes without errors.

+**If you are struggling, try to experiment directly in the IRB environment by typing `irb` into the terminal and pressing enter.
+This will start an interactive Ruby terminal, where you can enter individual lines of Ruby to see their output.
+If you start `irb` then the terminal will no longer be in the `bash` environment so things like `rails grade` won't work.
+You will need to open a second terminal with the plus (+) icon and switch between the `irb` and `bash` terminals as needed.**

 <!-- This is just a quick sandbox, so [click here for a REPL to try it.](https://repl.it/@raghubetina/creating-objects-with-new){target="_blank"} -->

 #### String literals {-}